How To Milk A Difficult Goat Using Goat Hobbles

 If your goat’s teats are smaller, you might need to adjust how you milk.
 At first, it feels awkward to have the strap in the way, but after a few times, you will find they are quite easy to milk around.

 Since we began using the goat hobbles with Wren, she has been milking like a champ.

-But, like anything that has to do with goats, it is super important to keep your cool, especially when milking.
+SLCG Pro Tip: Like anything that has to do with goats, it is super important to keep your cool, especially when milking.
+Goats are very emotional animals and remember things for quite a while.
+One smack from you on the milk stand might cost you weeks of retraining.
 If you find yourself getting frustrated, take a breath, shake it off, and remember your goats are simply animals that get easily spooked and are not doing anything intentionally.

 Other uses for goat hobbles

-I had one such doe that, out of nowhere, stopped nursing her young kids.
+Another great use for Goat Hobbles is if you have a doe who refuses to let her kids nurse.
+I had one such doe that stopped nursing her young kids out of nowhere.
 I tried holding her, but since I have large Nubian goats, holding is simply not an option.
-I learned quickly that if a large breed goat does not want to do something, forcing them is not going to cut it.
+I learned quickly that if a large breed goat does not want to do something, forcing them will not cut it.

 I then got the idea to put her up on the milk stand with some feed to use as a distraction.
-I placed the goat hobbles on her upper legs and she allowed her kid to nurse all the way until he was finished.
+I placed the goat hobbles on her upper legs, and she allowed her kid to nurse all the way until he was finished.
+Those hobbles were a lifesaver and kept me from having to bottle-feed that little buckling.

 A closer view shows how easily she wears them, and Dusty (her little buck) is able to nurse with no problems at all.